 If the answer is “Yes, in part”, please explain how or to what extent the double criminality principle is required for granting an extradition request.

-Does your domestic legal system provide for specific evidentiary requirements for granting an extradition request (art.
+Does your country’s legal framework provide for specific evidentiary requirements for granting an extradition request (art.
 16, para.
 8)?

 Yes Yes, in part No